 The New York Riots of 1964 and the War on Crime

-In the symbolic and historic heart of black America, the Harlem Riot of 1964, as most whites and many blacks called it, highlighted a new dynamic in the racial politics of the nation.
+In Harlem, the symbolic and historic heart of black America, the racial unrest highlighted a new dynamic in national politics.
 The first "long, hot summer" of the Sixties had arrived, sending shock waves across the country and casting a shadow over the presidential contest between Republican Barry Goldwater and Democrat Lyndon Johnson.